gamaops/cookbook/docs/systems/registry/README.md

 # Registry System

 The registry system deals with: authentication, authorization and auditing.
-This is our identity provider system and is compound of the following microservices:
+This is our identity provider system and consists of the following microservices:

 ## Current Version